AnimosWorkshop/Sor-Vault/Temuþen/Dictionary.md

 * hirkū - to risk
 * hizū - to mean
 * homū - to hope / to long for
+* homarū - to miss
 * hosū - to reside
 * hurū - to pick up
 * iarlū - to prosper
 * ikrū - to be proud of
+* ilentū - to demonstrate
+	* ilentieren - for example
 * inū - to unite
 * janū - to see
 * jandū - to reckon
 * jecinū - to be must
 * jelfū - to implore
 * jetū - to cause
+* jezenū - to submit
 * jilū - to condition
 * jirenū - to become
 * jorimū - to cause to be sick